Track mileage automatically

 Continuing education tax deduction for employees

-The IRS doesn’t currently let most employees deduct continuing education expenses even if employers don’t reimburse them.
+According to IRS rules, most employees can’t deduct continuing education expenses even if their employers don’t reimburse them.
 However, the following types of employees are eligible:

 • Qualified performing artists